DonczewLab/ChEC-Seq_Analysis/README.md

 ## 2) Intended Use Case

-This pipeline is **ideal** for researchers performing **ChEC-seq** who:
+This pipeline is **ideal** for performing **ChEC-seq**.
+It is a user-friendly workflow with customizable `samples.csv` and `config.yml` files, enabling reproducible and flexible analysis:

 - Start with raw FASTQ reads
 - Use an external spike-in organism (e.g., *D. melanogaster*) for normalization
-- Want to produce coverage files for genome browsers (BigWigs or WIGs)
+- Produce coverage files for genome browsers (BigWigs, BedGraphs, or WIGs)
-- Prefer an automated, HPC-friendly solution
-- Need to merge replicates by condition or replicate group
+- Merges replicates by condition or replicate group

 By offering multiple coverage normalizations and easy HPC integration, this pipeline streamlines data preparation for subsequent analysis or visualization (e.g., IGV tracks, coverage heatmaps), including **mean coverage** tracks for replicate sets.